Graffino/Custom-Post-Type-Maker/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click the new menu item 'Post Types' to create a Custom Post Type or a custom Taxonomy

+## Frequently Asked Questions
+Please ask your question in the [Support Forums](http://wordpress.org/support/plugin/custom-post-type-maker).

+## Feature requests
+We're supporting this plugin but not actively developing it.
+If you're interested to contribute you can submit a PR on [GitHub](https://github.com/Graffino/custom-post-type-maker/pulls).

+## Localization
+Help [translate this plugin](https://translate.wordpress.org/projects/wp-plugins/custom-post-type-maker) in your language.

 ## Changelog

 ### 1.1.1